GUIDE Baseball in Japan Take me out to the ball game in Japan

 While there are intense rivalries between teams, the atmosphere is almost always convivial, and there is very rarely trouble between rival fans.
-But if you choose to sit in the home or away cheering sections, opposing team apparel and support is often banned.
+But if you choose to sit in the home or away cheering sections, supporting and wearing opposing team apparel should be avoided.
 And if you don't know the cheers, don't stress: noisemakers, rocket balloons and colorful flags are an easy way to join the fun.

 Getting to a game

 You can buy tickets to baseball games in a variety of ways.
-The easiest ways are online or at convenience stores.
+Some easy ways are to purchase online or at convenience stores.
 Alternatively, you can get them at the stadiums themselves or at discount ticket shops.
 To secure seats, it is best to buy in advance.

 Tickets to the spring and summer high school tournaments at Koshien can be reasonably cheap, but consider getting there early.
 The stadium fills up surprisingly quickly, even on weekdays when most people should be working.
 One ticket gives you access to all the games played on that day, which can be up to four during the earlier rounds.

 There is plenty of food and drink on offer at stadiums including some Japan-original creations that you are unlikely to find anywhere else.
 For drinks, you only need to raise your hand.
 A tribe of young staff with kegs of beer strapped to their back—among other soft drinks and snacks—stomp up and down the stadium steps serving ice-cold, sudsy beers.